voschezang/coding-handbook/goals-planning-strategy.md

 **Narrative**
 Convey the feeling of an ideal state.
-E.g.*"1000 songs in your pocket"*
+E.g.*"1000 songs in your pocket"* This is independent of the required input effort.

 **Persona**
 A model (or proxy) of the target market or audience.
 E.g. a typical user with a certain background.